 |Production country:||USA 2015|

-Once Adam Jones (Bradley Cooper) was a celebrated chef whose genius was hindered by too much ego and an unbridled passion for sex, drugs and alcohol.
-At some point all bridges are burnt down and Adam has only one choice: either go down completely or repent and start all over again.
-After three years of complete disappearance, he suddenly stands in London in front of his old business friend Tony (Daniel Brühl) and tells him that he wants to take over his restaurant as head chef and get it going.
-Conscious of Adam's talent, Tony agrees after initial hesitation.
-And when the irascible chef manages not only to win over the great Sous Chef Michel (Omar Sy), whom he deceived years ago, but also the gifted young chef Helene (Sienna Miller) for his team, Tony's trust in Adam actually seems to pay off.
-But then the ghosts of the past catch up with him and the oversized, self-destructive ego threatens to take control again…
+Once upon a time, Adam Jones (Bradley Cooper) was a celebrated chef whose genius was hindered by an overly large ego and an unbridled passion for sex, drugs and alcohol.
+Eventually, all bridges are burned and Adam is left with only one choice: go completely under or repent and start completely over.
+After being in complete hiding for three years, he suddenly finds himself in London in front of his old business friend Tony (Daniel Brühl) and opens up to him about taking over his restaurant as head chef and whipping it into shape.
+Aware of Adam's talent, Tony agrees after initial hesitation.
+And when the irascible chef manages to recruit not only the gorgeous sous chef Michel (Omar Sy), whom he betrayed years ago, but also the gifted young chef Helene (Sienna Miller) to his team, Tony's faith in Adam actually seems to pay off.
+But then the ghosts of the past catch up with him and the oversized, self-destructive ego threatens to take control again.

-The film itself as a mixture of drama and comedy is an entertaining average commodity.
-There are some beautifully filmed scenes that make your mouth water in the movie theater.
-The hustle and bustle in the starry kitchen seems very authentic and is at times extremely captivatingly staged.
-Moreover, there are some scenes in which the humor of the movie works wonderfully.
-In such moments the entertainment value of this cineastic cooking show skyrockets enormously and you can feel what a nice movie is hidden here.
-However, just as Adam Jones gets in the way of himself with his own ego, so his tiresome airs and graces also get in the way of the movie's entertainment value.
+The film itself is entertainingly average as a mixture of drama and comedy.
+There are some very nicely filmed scenes that make your mouth water in the cinema hall.
+The hustle and bustle in the star kitchen seems very authentic and is staged extremely rousing in places.
+In addition, there are some scenes in which the humor of the film works wonderfully.
+In such moments, the entertainment value of this cinematic cooking show skyrockets enormously and you can feel what a beautiful film is hidden here.
+But just as Adam Jones keeps getting in his own way with his own ego, his airs and graces, which get tiresome in the long run, also get in the way of the film's entertainment value.

-At some point the character just seems like a spoiled drama queen.
+The character at one point just comes across as a spoiled drama queen.
 His problems and his fears are hardly comprehensible for the viewer or at some point you just don't care.
-It's a real shame that the whole film has to suffer as a result.
-The actors are all very good, the staging is technically solid and the story itself isn't boring or uninteresting.
-Nevertheless: a bad movie isn't "Im Rausch der Sterne" by a long shot.
-If you don't expect more than nice entertainment with some amusing moments and tasty pictures, you'll be well served at the end.
-And that's why, despite all weaknesses, there's just one thing left: Worth seeing!
+It's a real pity that the whole movie suffers from this.
+Because the actors are all very good, the production is solid and the story itself isn't boring or uninteresting.
+Nevertheless: a bad movie is not The Intoxication of the Stars because of that.
+If you don't expect more than nice entertainment with a few amusing moments and tasty pictures, you'll still be well served here in the end.
+And that's why, despite all the weaknesses, it just gets a: Worth seeing!